Alaska Airlines does not fly to many places outside the US, but its frequent flyer program Mileage Plan packs a punch.

-Mileage Plan partners with four of the top seven airlines flying into Australia.
-They include Qantas, Emirates, Singapore Airlines and Cathay Pacific.
-Together, these four airlines cover over 37% of the international flights servicing Australia.
+Mileage Plan partners with three of the top seven airlines flying into Australia, including Qantas, Singapore Airlines and Cathay Pacific.
+However, the program is parting ways with Emirates, which was a strong fourth partner.

-Other Mileage Plan partners flying to Australia include American Airlines (partnership ends 29 February 2020), British Airways, Fiji Airways, Hainan Airlines, Japan Airlines, Korean Air and LATAM.
+Other Mileage Plan partners flying to Australia, at least before COVID-19, include American Airlines, British Airways, Fiji Airways, Hainan Airlines, Japan Airlines, Korean Air and LATAM.

 So why should you consider switching your points earn from Qantas Frequent Flyer, Singapore Airlines KrisFlyer or Cathay Pacific Asia Miles to Mileage Plan?
 Well, you could be getting a lot more bang for your buck.